The 5-Degree Rule in Horary Astrology

 It turns out that when considering the celestial latitude, we encounter unexpected deviations from the expected behavior.
 I do not think that Ptolemy, in his work, meant the use of celestial latitudes.
 The principle is simple: if he meant taking latitudes into account, he would mention it.
 In addition, the use of celestial latitude makes Ptolemy's 5-degree rule unpredictable and unobvious.

-By default, the OLGA astroprocessor calculates the position in the houses, taking into account the five mundane degrees rule, without considering the celestial latitude.
+By default, the OLGA astroprocessor calculates the position in the houses, taking into account the five mundane degrees rule, considering the celestial latitude.
+No other program can do such a calculation.

 Alexey Borealis